David Archer (umpire): Career

 Archer took up umpiring, and in February 1976 umpired his maiden first-class game, between Barbados and Jamaica.
 Five years later he made the step up to international level in a One Day International between England and the West Indies.
 Later on during England's tour he stood in his first Test.

 As well as umpiring in West Indian domestic cricket, Archer also umpired ten matches in England during the 1982 County Championship.

 Archer was selected as the West Indian representative for the 1987 World Cup staged in Asia.
 He stood in five matches in the tournament, which was the first major trial of neutral umpires.
-His final international umpiring appearance came in April 1992 when he stood in South Africa's first Test back after re-admission, the first-ever Test between South Africa and West Indies.
+His final international umpiring appearance came in April 1992 when he stood in South Africa's first Test back after re-admission, which was also the first-ever Test between South Africa and the West Indies.

 Archer was also a publican who ran the Umpires Inn in Barbados.
-Six months after his last Test match he died in hospital in Barbados after a short illness.
+He died in a hospital in Barbados after a short illness six months after his last Test match.